Recognising the signs of menopause: Understanding Your Changing Body

 • helping the adrenal glands function more efficiently

 During peri-menopause, menopause and post-menopause, the liver is under more pressure than usual.
 When it is overburdened, from stress, alcohol, medication, environmental toxins or hormonal fluctuations, it cannot efficiently clear inactive or excess oestrogen.
-This can create an imbalance between active and inactive hormone metabolites, contributing to:
+This may influence how hormones are processed in the body, which some women associate with symptoms such as:

 Dr Kez Chirolab Recognising the Signs of Menopause: Understanding Your Changing Body Hot Flushes